Birds in Taiwan

-There are altogether eleven subspecies of the white wagtail (Motacilla alba), breeding from East Greenland in the west to Alaska in the east, and south to Morocco, Iran, the Himalaya, and Taiwan.
-Subspecies leucopsis, called Amur wagtail, is a common winter visitor in Taiwan, whereas it is rather scarce as a breeding bird. – Read more thoroughly about white wagtail elsewhere on this website, see Nature: Urban nature.
+There are altogether eleven subspecies of the white wagtail (Motacilla alba), breeding from East Greenland in the west to Alaska in the east, and from northern Europe and Siberia southwards to Morocco, Iran, the Himalaya, and Taiwan.
+Subspecies leucopsis, called Amur wagtail, is a common winter visitor in Taiwan, whereas it is rather scarce as a breeding bird.

 Male Amur wagtail, feeding on a lawn, Taichung.
 (Photo copyright © by Kaj Halberg)

-Today, laughing-thrushes (Garrulax), comprising altogether 45 species of colourful, noisy passerines, belong to the family Leiothrichidae – formerly they were placed in the huge babbler family (Timaliidae).
-This genus is restricted to Asia, but is found in a wide range of habitats, from humid tropical rainforests to rather cold areas in China and the Himalaya.
-Six species live in Taiwan, two of which, however, are escapes, Chinese hwamei (G. canorus) and black-throated laughing-thrush (G. chinensis).
+Formerly, laughing-thrushes (Garrulax), comprising altogether 45 species of colourful, noisy passerines, belonged to the huge babbler family (Timaliidae), but are now placed in the recently established family Leiothrichidae.
+Members of this genus are restricted to Asia, where they live in a wide range of habitats, from humid tropical rainforests to rather cold areas in China and the Himalaya.
+Six species are found in Taiwan, two of which, however, are escapes, the Chinese hwamei (G. canorus) and the black-throated laughing-thrush (G. chinensis).

 The little ringed plover (Charadrius dubius) is a small wader with an enormous distribution, breeding in most of Europe, and in the Middle East, Central Asia, China, Japan, the Indian Subcontinent, Southeast Asia, the Philippines, and New Guinea.
-The specific name dubius means doubtful in Latin, so named in 1776 by French naturalist and explorer Pierre Sonnerat (1748-1814), as he thought that the bird might be a variant of the common ringed plover (C. hiaticula).
+The specific name dubius means doubtful in Latin, so named in 1776 by French naturalist and explorer Pierre Sonnerat (1748-1814), as he thought that the specimen, which he described the species from, might be a variant of the common ringed plover (C. hiaticula).

 Swifts, which constitute a family of their own, Apodidae, are fast-flying birds, which catch insects in the air.
 They are superficially similar to swallows, but are not even distantly related to them, the resemblance being a result of convergent evolution due to similar life styles.
 The family name is derived from the Greek apous (‘footless’), referring to the tiny, weak legs of these birds.